Yaroslav the Wise: Protecting the inhabitants of the Dnieper from the Pechenegs

 To defend his state from the Pechenegs and other nomadic tribes threatening it from the south he constructed a line of forts, composed of Yuriev, Bohuslav, Kaniv, Korsun, and Pereyaslavl.
 To celebrate his decisive victory over the Pechenegs in 1036, who thereafter were never a threat to Kiev, he sponsored the construction of the Saint Sophia Cathedral in 1037.

 In 1037 the monasteries of Saint George and Saint Irene were built, named after patron saints of Yaroslav and his wife.
 Some mentioned and other celebrated monuments of his reign such as the Golden Gate of Kiev were destroyed during the Mongol invasion of Rus', but later restored.

 Establishment of law

 Yaroslav was a notable patron of literary culture and learning.
 In 1051, he had a Slavic monk, Hilarion of Kiev, proclaimed the metropolitan bishop of Kiev, thus challenging the Byzantine tradition of placing Greeks on the episcopal sees.
 Hilarion's discourse on Yaroslav and his father Vladimir is frequently cited as the first work of Old East Slavic literature.

 Family life and posterity

 In 1019, Yaroslav married Ingegerd Olofsdotter, daughter of Olof Skötkonung, the king of Sweden.
-He gave Staraya Ladoga to her as a marriage gift.
+He gave Ladoga to her as a marriage gift.

 Saint Sophia's Cathedral in Kiev houses a fresco representing the whole family: Yaroslav, Irene (as Ingegerd was known in Rus'), their four daughters and six sons.
 Yaroslav had at least three of his daughters married to foreign princes who lived in exile at his court: